S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-organizational-driver">Organizational Driver</dt>
-<dd>A driver is a person’s or a group's motive for responding to a specific situation.
-A driver is considered an <strong>organizational driver</strong> if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.</dd>
+<dd>Any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).</dd>

+<dt id="entry-overall-domain">Overall Domain</dt>
+<dd>The domain that defines the organization's purpose, overall strategy, business model(s), and other standard constraints.</dd>

 <dt id="entry-pattern">Pattern</dt>